Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 >
 ```

 The `modinfo` command print some info about loaded module and it's base address.
-Probably this is about the `giftwrapper2.so` found in challenge files.
+Probably this is about the `giftwrapper2.so` found in the challenge files.

-The wrap command ask as about the size of the gift and the gift content, after that a nice ascii art is shown containing the gift message.
+The `wrap` command asks as about the size of the gift and the gift content, after that a nice ascii art is shown containing the gift message.

-Since the gift message is printed back to us, I thought it will be good to test if there is a `format string` vulnerability.
+Since the gift message is printed back to us, I thought it will be a good idea to test if there is a `format string` vulnerability.
 Turns out there wasn't.

 ```shell
 > wrap